MissyStiner/weather-dashboard/README.md

 # Weather Dashboard

 ## Description
-Search for and retrieve weather data for cities courtesy of the OpenWeather One Call API.
+Search and retrieve weather data for cities courtesy of the OpenWeather One Call API.
 View multiple results in this weather dashboard.

 ## Application URL
 https://missystiner.github.io/weather-dashboard/